sagemath/trac_to_gh/Issue 3482.md

 # Issue 3482: create a pickle jar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3482

 Original creator: was